 Nuclear technicians operate nuclear equipment, monitor radiation levels, provide quality control support and assist nuclear physicists in research activities.
 After working as trainees, nuclear technicians may move into positions that have more responsibility and less supervision.
 With more experience, some nuclear technicians can become supervisors.
 Because of the nature of their work, nuclear technicians risk exposure to radiation.

-The BLS reported median hourly wages of $38.59 per hour in 2015.
-The states with the most employed nuclear technician include Pennsylvania, South Carolina, Illinois, North Carolina and New York.
+The BLS reported median hourly wages of $38.05 per hour in 2018.
+The states with the most employed nuclear technician include Pennsylvania, South Carolina, Illinois, North Carolina and Ohio.

 While it is not currently a period of job growth for nuclear technicians, interested individuals can stand out by specializing in areas that are expected to see the most growth in coming years.
 Additional education and training can also make it easier to break into the field.